OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 The custom functions project that you created by using the Yeoman generator contains some prebuilt custom functions, defined within the **src/customfunctions.js** file.
 The **manifest.xml** file in the root directory of the project specifies that all custom functions belong to the `CONTOSO` namespace.

-In your Excel workbook, try out the `ADD` custom function by completing the following steps in Excel:
+In your Excel workbook, try out the `ADD` custom function by completing the following steps:

 1. Within a cell, type `=CONTOSO`.
 Notice that the autocomplete menu shows the list of all functions in the `CONTOSO` namespace.